-1. On Linux systems, with the "Open File(s)" option, there appears to be a maximum number of files that can be opened at a single time.
+- 1. With the "Open File(s)" option, there appears to be a maximum number of files that can be opened at a single time.
 If more than this number is selected, none will be read into AntConc.
 On my computer, the maximum number appears to be around 950.
-To get around this problem, I advise the user to either select files in two or three batches, or use the "Open Directory" option, for which there is no maximum limit.
-On WINDOWS, a different file open method is used, but this creates ghost dialog boxes if the main File Open Dialog box is moved.
-Another strange bug that I cannot fix.
+To get around this problem, I advise the user to either select files in two or three batches, or use the "Open Directory" option, for which there is no maximum limit. - 2.
+When a large number of concordance lines are generated (or words or keywords), the scroll bar becomes sensitive to where on the bar the user clicks and drags to view lower down entries.

-2. When a large number of concordance lines are generated (or words or keywords), the scroll bar becomes sensitive to where on the bar the user clicks and drags to view lower down entries.
 Sometimes this results in a user not being able to view the last lines unless the cursor is repositioned on the scrollbars.
 The is an annoying bug in the scroll bar subroutine (not mine!) and I am waiting for someone to fix this.